kabarton62/cybersec-tools-I/metasploit/lab2/lab2.md

 **Capture a screenshot of the nmap results**

 ## Challenge 2: distcc
+1. Exploit Metasploitable2 via distcc.
+- Find the related exploit module
+- Configure RHOSTS
+- Set the payload for set **payload cmd/unix/reverse**
-1. Create a Meterpreter reverse shell.
-Use a Kali Linux that can catch the Meterpreter shell as the RHOST.
+2. Create a Meterpreter reverse shell.
+Use the IP address for a Kali Linux that can catch the Meterpreter shell as the LHOST.
-2. Prepare and start a Metasploit multi/handler on the RHOST.
+3. Prepare and start a Metasploit multi/handler on the LHOST.
-3. Use the Metasploit-Frame work distcc exploit to:
+4. Use the Metasploit-Frame work distcc exploit to:
 - Transfer the Meterpreter reverse shell to Metasploitable2
 - Change file permissions on the Meterpreter reverse shell
 - Execute the Meterpreter reverse shell